tombuildsstuff/CIBridge/README.md

 * Pull from git
 * Download the nuget command line tool http://nuget.codeplex.com/releases/58939/download/222685
 * From the solution root run 'nuget i Cargowire.CIBridge\packages.config -o packages' to pull/update dependencies
-* Ensure that the configuration AppSettings are correct for the CCNet server
+* Ensure that the configuration AppSettings are correct for the CCNet/TeamCity server
 * Run as a public website
 * Create a hook within CodebaseHq
 * Push a commit